NayeemurR/quizread_backend/design/notes/concept_design_changes.md

 I added a prepareUpload action to the Library concept.
 This is because I need to generate a signed URL to upload the book to Google Cloud Storage.
 I also added a cleanupFailedUpload action to the Library concept.
 This is because if the upload fails, I need to delete the file from Google Cloud Storage.

-Removed the totalPages field from the Library concept.
+I removed the totalPages field from the Library concept.
 This is because I don't need to know the total pages of the book to add it to the library.
 I only need to know the storage URL to add it to the library.

 ### ReadingProgress